Marko Todorović (basketball)

-Marko Todorović (Serbian Cyrillic: Марко Тодоровић; born April 19, 1992) is a Montenegrin professional basketball player who plays for Ningbo Rockets of the Chinese Basketball Association (CBA).
+Marko Todorović (Serbian Cyrillic: Марко Тодоровић; born 19 April 1992) is a Montenegrin professional basketball player for the New Taipei CTBC DEA of the Taiwan Professional Basketball League (TPBL).
 He is a 6 ft 11 in (2.11 m) tall power forward-center.

 Professional career

 Todorović played basketball at the junior level with the youth teams of KK Joker in Montenegro and Joventut Badalona in Spain.
 He played with Joventut Badalona's second team, Prat Joventut, in the Spanish 3rd Division, from 2010 to 2012.
 He also played with the senior men's team of Joventut Badalona, in the Spanish ACB League, from 2011 to 2012.

 Todorović joined Barcelona Bàsquet before the start of the 2012–13 season.

 For the 2014–15 ACB season, Todorović was loaned from FC Barcelona to Bilbao Basket.
-He was named ACB Player of the Month on March 31, 2015.
+He was named ACB Player of the Month on 31 March 2015.

-On July 14, 2015, Todorović signed a three-year contract with the Russian club Khimki.
-On April 1, 2016, he was, again, loaned to Bilbao Basket for the rest of the 2015–16 season.
+On 14 July 2015 Todorović signed a three-year contract with the Russian club Khimki.
+On 1 April 2016 he was again loaned to Bilbao Basket for the rest of the 2015–16 season.

-On September 28, 2018, Todorović returned to Divina Seguros Joventut for a second stint, signing a one-year deal.
+On 28 September 2018 Todorović returned to Divina Seguros Joventut for a second stint, signing a one-year deal.

-On August 17, 2019, Todorović was reported to have signed with Tianjin Pioneers.
+On 17 August 2019 Todorović was reported to have signed with Tianjin Pioneers.

-On August 13, 2021, he has signed with Real Betis Baloncesto of the Liga ACB.
+On 13 August 2021 he signed with Real Betis Baloncesto of the Liga ACB.

-On November 17, 2021, he has signed with Beijing Royal Fighters of the CBA.
+On 17 November 2021 he signed with Beijing Royal Fighters of the CBA.

+On 25 February 2025 Todorović signed with the New Taipei CTBC DEA of the Taiwan Professional Basketball League (TPBL).
+On 25 March the New Taipei CTBC DEA announced that Todorović left the team due to personal reasons.
+On 25 August Todorović returned to the New Taipei CTBC DEA of the Taiwan Professional Basketball League (TPBL).

 NBA draft rights

-On June 27, 2013, Todorović was drafted 45th overall by the Portland Trail Blazers of the National Basketball Association.
-On July 10, 2013, the Trail Blazers traded his rights to the Houston Rockets as part of a trade for Thomas Robinson.
-It was reported on July 31, 2019, the Houston Rockets renounced their draft rights to Todorović.
+On 27 June 2013 Todorović was drafted 45th overall by the Portland Trail Blazers of the National Basketball Association.
+On 10 July 2013 the Trail Blazers traded his rights to the Houston Rockets as part of a trade for Thomas Robinson.
+It was reported on 31 July 2019 the Houston Rockets renounced their draft rights to Todorović.